-Which role can service & UX design play in healthcare?
+Why service and UX design in healthcare?
 There are a lot of complex problems that can be approached with service design thinking.
 One of them is migrant health.
-The following case study provides an example of how service & UX design can help to create patient-centered care solutions.
+The following case study provides an example of how service and UX design in healthcare can help to create patient-centered care solutions.

 More than 50% of the women that give birth in Vienna are not born in Austria.
 Pregnancies of migrant women are more problematic than pregnancies of locals.
 Care and prevention services are used less.
 Together with women from different countries and health care professionals we developed new ideas and solutions to improve migrant health.